-Henry is a voting member of The Recording Academy—organizer of the GRAMMY Awards—and ASCAP (American Society of Composers, Authors and Publishers).
-He and his wife Lauren divide their time between their home in Northern Virginia, just outside Washington, DC, and California.
+Dehlinger is a voting member of The Recording Academy and ASCAP.
+Dehlinger, his wife Lauren, and their Shetland Sheepdogs, Spy and Summer, divide their time between their homes in Northern Virginia, just outside Washington, DC, and Northern California.

 “Formidably essential listening!”